Oil prices steady as US crude draw limits downside

 Another supply side factor is easing concern over the Israel-Gaza war as the United States, Israel and Hamas try to hammer out a ceasefire deal, though U.S. diplomatic efforts this week ended without a truce.

-Source: Reuters (Reporting by Arunima Kumar in Bengaluru, Katya Golubkova in Tokyo and Trixie Yap in Singapore, Editing by David Evans, Ana Nicolaci da Costa and David Goodman)
+Source: Reuters (Reporting by Arunima Kumar in Bengaluru, Katya Golubkova in Tokyo and Trixie Yap in Singapore Editing by David Goodman, Alex Lawler)